vrjkmr/song2vec/README.md

 ### Results

-The model seems to have not only learn similar vectors for tracks that appear close to one another in a given playlist, but was also able to learn some interesting relations between songs that appear nowhere near each other in the dataset.
+The model seems to have not only learned similar vectors for tracks that appear close to one another in a given playlist, but also managed to learn some interesting relationships between songs that appear nowhere near each other in the dataset.

 Below is an example showing songs similar to John Mayer's cover of Tom Petty's "Free Fallin'" post-training.